-A single family home, which is the residence of the veteran or the spouse, is an exempt asset as long as land is 2 acres or less.
+A single family home, which is the residence of the veteran or their spouse, is an exempt asset as long as land is 2 acres or less.
 Home contents and personalty are also exempt, and therefore not considered when eligibility for pension benefits is determined.

-ASSET LIMITS
+ASSET LIMITS FOR PENSION BENEFITS

-The Veteran (and spouse) cannot have assets in excess of \$150,538 (2023), excluding the homestead to qualify for benefit.
+The Veteran (and spouse) cannot have assets in excess of \$159,240 (2025), excluding the homestead to qualify for pension benefits.
 The value of the assets can no longer be excluded based on an age analysis.
 The V.A. will consider the liquidity and availability of the assets in order to determine eligibility for the pension.